joonsubtalk/honeybook-interview/README.md

 3. We prefer SASS.
 You can also use Less.
 4. Keep in mind the response times from the server will vary (0-8 seconds).

-How to start test environment:
+### How to start test environment:
-1. npm install // installs dependencies
+- npm install // installs dependencies
-2. gulp // will start localhost environment
+- gulp // will start localhost environment
-3. enjoy!
+- enjoy!
+- Search bar should work filtering result

 ![Left: Desktop; Right: Mobile](./screenshot.jpg?raw=true "Finished Look - Left: Desktop; Right: Mobile")